mkclev3/machines-that-think/README.md

 I love the lighting in this one so much, and I think it’s very well made.
 Its dynamic, its got beautiful lighting, and a good understanding of form.
 When I first saw it, I spent 10 minutes just trying to figure out their process and what I liked so much about it.
 I love the sort of anxiety-inducing (??) quality of this piece.
 Looking at it I’m reminded of the feeling of pent up emotions, or the feeling of almost being this close 🤏 to losing it.
 I think the subject looks angry but resigned, which is maybe a combination ai won’t be as accustomed to.
 He looks very cold, and it feels powerful, in a way.
 Like that feeling when you absolutely obliterate something and are like yea, im unstoppable, its no biggie.

-I’m interested to see how AI attempts to replicate such a subtle but powerful emotion (/vibe?).
+I’m interested to see how AI attempts to replicate such a subtle but powerful emotion (/vibe?), and if I'll be able to get it to make anything that has that semi-realism tumblr-would-love-this style.

 <h3> An AI Attempt </h3>